nileshpatra/nileshpatra.github.io/content/posts/2023-year-review.md

 ## New Skills

 This year had been rather slow with respect to learning new things.
-The day job and Debian activities would consume most part of my day leaving little time for any extra learning.
+The day-job and Debian activities would consume most part of my day leaving little time for any extra learning.
 Nevertheless, I studied Networking, probably did this properly for the first time after college, picked up some Cloud Engineering, leaned a bit of Reverse Engineering and CyberSecurity stuff.